carteras/IT-CBR/cookbook/python/object_oriented_python/objects/readme.md

 You are challenged to make two classes: A racetrack and racecar

-race cars
+### race cars

 * Have a driver (name)
 * have a car number
-* Have an acceleration between 0.5 and 1
+* Have an acceleration between 0.5 and 1.5
-* have a maximum speed between 10 and 11
+* have a maximum speed between 5 and 10
+* cars can not accelerate beyond their maximum speed
 * Each tick, cars accelerate until they reach their max speed

-A racetrack
+### A racetrack

-* Can have 100 cars on the track
+* Can have 10 cars on the track
-* Is 1,000 units long
+* Is 1000 units long
 * each tick prints the current position of all cars by units
+* each tick, the race track has a 1 in 100 chance of causing an obstacle which makes a car slow down to 50%
 * the game keeps playing until someone wins
+* report who came first
+* stop the race